Mr. Gay India: History

 In 2018, Samarpan Maiti of West Bengal bagged the coveted Mr. Gay India title and represented India at the Mr. Gay World Pageant in Knysna, South Africa, making it to the top 3 (2nd runner up) spot, a feat that was not conquered previously by any other representatives from India.

-In 2019, Suresh Ramadas, hailing from Bangalore, Karnataka took over as The new Mr. Gay India, beating probably one of the best line up of finalists in the National Pageant to further represent India at the Mr. Gay World Pageant in South Africa where he made it to the top 10 mega finalists and kept India’s record of always making it to the top 10 Finalists in the world.
-India has been one of the only countries to have consecutively made it to the top 10 spot, a feat very few countries have achieved in the Mr. Gay World Pageant’s history.
+In 2019, Suresh Ramadas, from Bangalore, Karnataka won the title of Mr. Gay India, beating the finalists in the National Pageant to represent India at the Mr. Gay World Pageant in South Africa where he made it to the top 10 mega finalists and kept India’s record of always making it to the top 10 Finalists in the world.

 In early 2020, Ramdas passed on his crown and his impressive reign to Shyam Konnur and was supposed to represent the country at the Mr. Gay World pageant in South Africa in May 2020 but unfortunately, this was not possible due to the novel corona virus pandemic outbreak around the world.
 The Mr. Gay world organisation decided to postpone if not cancel the pageant for the year 2020 and hold a special showing for National winners from around the world to compete at the international level in 2021.

 After a long wait, the 2023 pageant happened on the October 5th, and Vishal Pinjani was titled the Mr Gay World India 2023.
 He represented India at the Mr Gay World pageant in South Africa during the end of Oct 2023 and was one of the Top 5.